Logo only, or a full brand identity? How to pick a project scope

 How to decide your branding project scope

-Ask yourself this question: does a consistent visual system already exist for my business?
+Ask yourself: does a consistent visual system already exist for my business?

-If yes, and the logo is the only weak piece—logo only may be right.
+If yes, and the logo is the only weak piece—just a logo may be right.

 If yes, because you’re working within a template that handles layout for you—logo, colors, and fonts may be enough.

 If no—you’ll need a full identity system.
-Starting with less may be cheaper today, but rebuilding an inconsistent brand later is usually pricier than doing it carefully the first time.
+Starting with less may be cheaper today, but rebuilding an inconsistent brand later is usually pricier than doing it carefully the first time, since so many materials will need to be redesigned.

-If you’re not sure what you need, get in touch.
+If you’re not sure what your business needs, get in touch.
 I’d be happy to ask a few questions and point you in the right direction.